 Creating Formula Fields in SuiteAnalytics Workbook

 You can customize formula fields by using SQL functions and context values.
-After you create formula fields, you can use them in your datasets and workbook visualizations.
-When you are working with custom formula fields, consider the following:
+After you create formula fields, you can use them in datasets and workbook visualizations.
+When working with custom formula fields, keep these points in mind:

 Creating a Custom Formula Field in SuiteAnalytics Workbook

-In the following example, you create a formula field that converts date values to a different format.
-Remember that the Formula Field window includes only fields from the root record type on the dataset and any fields from related record types that have been added to the Data Grid.
+In the following example, you'll create a formula field to convert data values to another format.
+The Formula Field window only shows fields from the root record type and any related fields added to the Data Grid.

 Important:

-To perform arithmetic calculations or view totals for fields that contain values in multiple currencies, you must first convert or consolidate the values to a specific currency.
+To do arithmetic calculations or view totals for fields with values in more than one currency, you must convert or consolidate the values to a specific currency.
 In the Dataset Builder, you can only do this using custom formula fields.
 For more information, see Currency Conversion Using Custom Formula Fields.

 To create a custom formula field in SuiteAnalytics Workbook: